Listen to an audio file of this tool.

 At this point, you are developing routines and allowing your child/teen to practice so they can learn how to stick to the plan of their usual routine and be flexible enough to manage changes.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
 Parents and those in a parenting role naturally offer support as they see their child/teen fumble with a situation in which they need help.
 This is no different.
 But, the challenge of this age range is that they may initiate a fight if they feel you view them as not fully competent.
 Be sure you are empowering them to fully implement a task.
 Be there if they need you but only if they ask for your support.

 - “Are you all set with what you need to get your project together?”

 - “Do you need any help finishing up so that we can move toward our agreed bedtime?”

-- Reflect on outcomes: “Seems like you got to bed later than we hoped last night.
+- Reflect on outcomes.
+“Seems like you got to bed later than we hoped last night.
 What did you notice about how it impacted your mood or attention in class?”

 - Apply logical consequences when needed.
 Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
 Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your child/teen into a discussion about the expectations established in Step 2 for the routine.
 Third, if you feel that your child/teen is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.